 As part of our quest to finish our basement I knew I wanted to add a bar area.
-Since we were conscious of our budget, it wasn’t worth it to us to go the wet bar route and spending a fortune on moving the plumbing.
+Since we were conscious of our budget, it wasn’t worth it to us to go the wet bar route and spend a fortune on moving the plumbing.
 I wanted something that looked good without costing a fortune.
 The solution was simple- we decided to build a basement bar ourselves.
 Here I will share with you how we added our basement dry bar for under $300!

 This turned out to be a very inexpensive DIY Project.